tzehe/react-spring-example/README.md

 ## Start frontend separately

 in src/main/js/frontend run

+`npm install`

 `npm start`
-This starts the react frontend on localhost:3000
+This starts the react frontend on localhost:3000 with hot-reloading